We independently test and review all products featured. Commissions from our links support our work at no cost to you. See our editorial policy.

 • crossApp a bit tedious

 I've been a big advocate for NIU scooters since I first tested the NIU KQi2 Pro in 2023, but one thing has been missing: suspension.
 That is, until now.
-NIU is finally ready to take on the market's heavy hitters such as the Ninebot Max G2.
+NIU is finally ready to take on the market's heavy hitters such as the Ninebot Max G2 and Navee ST3 Pro.

 I put the KQi 300X through my extensive standardized tests to see not only how it performs in the real world but also how it holds up against wear and tear over time.